 Falling from trees and playground equipment is a childhood rite of passage.
-Arnica Cream promotes the healing of these ouches and is specially suited for sensitive skin such as faces.
-Also during the season of warm weather fashion, women who bruise easily will value this smooth cream that reduces bruise discolorations.
+Arnicare Cream promotes the healing of these ouches and is suited for use on delicate areas like the face.
+Also, during the season of warm weather fashion, women who bruise easily will value this smooth cream that reduces bruise discolorations.

 8. Sore muscles

 Seasonal gardening and home improvement projects will give hibernating muscles quite a workout.
-Arnica Cream is particular good for massaging into sore muscles after those first few sunny-weather outings.
+Arnicare Cream is particularly good for massaging into sore muscles after those first few sunny-weather outings.

 9. Sports injuries

-Kids of all ages who engage in impact sports such as mountain biking or endurance sports such as cycling will benefit from Arnica Gel.
-Professional athletes often rely on Arnica Gel that is readily absorbed and provides cool, soothing relief.
+Kids of all ages who engage in impact sports such as soccer or endurance sports such as cycling will benefit from Arnicare Gel.
+Professional athletes often rely on Arnicare Gel that is readily absorbed and provides cool, soothing relief.

 10. Bike/rollerblade fall

-Here’s a trick question: Should Calendula or Arnica be applied after a fall that has caused both bruising and open wounds?
-The answer is use both Arnica Gel and Calendula Cream, but in a specific way!
-Avoid applying Arnica to broken skin while treating conditions under the skin: bruises, sore muscles, or stiffness.
+Here’s a trick question: Should Calendula or Arnicare be applied after a fall that has caused both bruising and broken skin?
+The answer is use both Arnicare Gel and Calendula Cream, but in a specific way!
+Avoid applying Arnicare to broken skin while treating conditions under the skin: bruises, sore muscles, or stiffness.
 Gels are absorbed quicker and are better for hard impacts.
-Use Calendula for open wounds and other skin irritations.
+Use Calendula for cuts, scrapes, and other skin irritations.
 The moisturizing formula of a cream is better for cuts and won’t sting.

-Just remember Arnica in blue packaging is for bruises and Calendula in red packaging is for cuts.
+Just remember Arnicare in blue packaging is for bruises and Calendula in red packaging is for cuts.
 Seek professional medical advice for serious or persistent conditions.